Each day, about 50 million people searches take place on Google's Web site.

 Ziggs founder Tim DeMello said that anyone who wants to get noticed should get online.

-"People spend all kinds of time putting together the perfect resume, finding the perfect tie,
+"People spend all kinds of time putting together the perfect resume, finding the perfect tie,all of these different things.
+Everything starts with a search on the Internet," DeMellosaid.

-More than 13,000 people in Columbus have a Ziggs page and the number is growing, Landers
+More than 13,000 people in Columbus have a Ziggs page and the number is growing, Landersreported.

 McGuire said that Ziggs works for him because of the number of alerts he has received.